Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Introduction

-The remainder of the paper is organized as follows. \cref{sec:Network design problem} introduces network design game and key concepts. \cref{sec:coinvestment} details the co-investment with payoff-sharing mechanism. \cref{sec:exp} reports the numerical experiments, and \cref{sec:conclusion} concludes the paper.
+The remainder of the paper is organized as follows. \cref{sec:Game-theoretical Framework} introduces network design game and key concepts. \cref{sec:coinvestment} details the co-investment with payoff-sharing mechanism. \Cref{sec:theoretical} analyzes the theoretical properties of the proposed mechanism. \cref{sec:exp} reports the numerical experiments, and \cref{sec:conclusion} concludes the paper.